simonw/til/sqlite/enabling-wal-mode.md

 The first time I ran this it worked on all but one file, which showed the `Error: database is locked` message - so I kept trying against that file until it worked.

 After running this each `.db` file has an accompanying `.db-shm` and `.db-wal` file.
 So far I've not seen the "database is locked" message, so I think it had the desired effect.

+## Using sqlite-utils

+I added a command to [sqlite-utils 2.15] that does this:

+    sqlite-utils enable-Wal *.db